colonelxy/Trustless-Elections-Dapp/README.md

 ### Decentralization
-Devices can be used as nodes to keep a copy of the ledger Each peer has a copy of the updated ledger, no single user can make any change to the ledger except or the new entries by the processing pipeline.
+Devices can be used as nodes to keep a copy of the ledger Each peer has a copy of the updated ledger, no single user can make any change to the ledger except for the new entries by the processing pipeline.

 ### Security

-Devices are authenticated before sending any results Each device must have a role assigned to it during the configuration stages so it's the only producer that can send data to the ``Iot Core``.
+Devices are authenticated before sending any results.
+Each device must have a role assigned to it during the configuration stages so it's the only producer that can send data to the ``Iot Core``.
 Strict security with inbound rules allowing only a range of IP addresses of the devices.
 Use of ``VPC endpoints`` to access other resources from the devices VPC.